 EDUC 615 - Techniques of Teaching in the Middle and Secondary Schools

 A study of the teaching profession, with emphasis on teaching strategies, curriculum content and development and materials selection for middle grades and secondary school education.
+This course is cross-level listed with EDUC 464.
 (Spring)